oscarlai1998/tp/docs/DeveloperGuide.md

 <!--@@author xseh-->

 ***Alternatives***<br>

+**Summary**: How to implement parsing of user input

+1. Custom (current choice): Designing and implementing a custom parser for iGraduate
+    - Pros:
+        - Better suited for target users (fast typists)
+    - Cons:
+        - Less sophisticated error and exception handling
+        - Higher risk of bugs
+        - More complicated to implement

+1. Outsource: Adopt third-party libraries to perform parsing
+    - Pros:
+        - More resilient to error and exceptions
+        - Less design considerations
+    - Cons:
+        - Less suitable for iGraduate behaviour

 Considerations were made for the adoption of third-party parser libraries.
 However, the third-party libraries obtained did not achieve the behaviour that was envisioned.
 Instead of keeping the application running when executing any commands, the command, parameters and flags would have to be directly piped in the command terminal, together with the application.
 This would create an instance of the iGraduate application before terminating after one command.
 Though this may provide a far superior parsing and error and exception handling, the behaviour does not support the target audience.
 Therefore, the decision was made against using a third-party library.
 Instead, attempts were made to mimic the behaviours and error handling of the libraries, but within the context of the running application.

 <br>